audeering/audinterface/docs/usage.rst

     df

-Framewise feature extractor
+Framewise feature interafce
 ---------------------------

-If the feature extractor does not return one set of features for the whole signal, but does return features in a framewise manner, you should specify the ``win_dur`` and ``hop_dur`` arguments of :class:`audinterface.Feature`.
+If a processing function does not return one set of features for the whole signal, but does return features in a framewise manner, you should specify the ``win_dur`` and ``hop_dur`` arguments of :class:`audinterface.Feature`.
-It's also important the feature extraction function returns the value in the correct shape, namely ``(num_channels, num_features, num_frames)``, whereas the first dimension is optionally.
+It's also important the processing function returns the value in the correct shape, namely ``(num_channels, num_features, num_frames)``, whereas the first dimension is optionally.